Despite 500 to 600 Google algorithm changes per year…

-Option 1: Hover over URLs in the Landing Page column
+Option 1: Hover over URLs in the Anchor & Link To column

-Place your cursor over any URL in the Landing Page column and it’ll show you the full backlink URL:
+Place your cursor over any URL in the Anchor & Link To column and it’ll show you the full backlink URL:

 Option 2: Export your backlink list to .csv

-Export your backlink portfolio to a .csv document by clicking the Export button in the “With all” drop-down menu:
+Export your backlink portfolio to a .csv document by selecting All and then clicking the Export button:

 Then, open the document and you’ll see the URLs for every backlink under the “Link to” column (Column B):